tdback/website/content/posts/switching-to-hugo-one/index.md

 and/or Codeberg Pages, as a hobbyist self-hoster I'd be doing an injustice by not hosting the server on my own hardware.
-While I would encourage others to take advantage of free static site hosting services such as [Codeberg Pages](https://codeberg.page/), I've found that I quite enjoy the responsiblities, challenges, and learning opportunities associated with self-hosting.
+While I would encourage others to take advantage of free static site hosting services such as [GitHub Pages](https://pages.github.com/), I've found that I quite enjoy the responsibilities, challenges, and learning opportunities associated with self-hosting.

 ## Closing Thoughts